-"The challenge is that many organizations have developed a culture of hierarchy and clear boundaries between areas of responsibilities.
+"The challenge is that many organisations have developed a culture of hierarchy and clear boundaries between areas of responsibilities.
 Digital innovation requires the opposite: collaborative cross-functional and self-directed teams that are not afraid of uncertain outcomes."

 Gartner advises IT execs to start small and establish a digital mindset.
 Digital innovation teams can be created and can help develop a new culture.
-The core teams can then work with the digital innovation team to scale new ideas and let the new culture settle throughout the whole organization.
+The core teams can then work with the digital innovation team to scale new ideas and let the new culture settle throughout the whole organisation.

 Limited sharing and collaboration

-People inside the organization may have issues with project ownerships, control of processes, information, and systems – this could make others hesitant to share what they already know, making collaboration even harder.
+People inside the organisation may have issues with project ownerships, control of processes, information, and systems – this could make others hesitant to share what they already know, making collaboration even harder.
 Digital transformation could be very different from what the staff are used to, as it calls for collaborative cross-functional teams.

-Marcus suggests that the organization find a starting point by identifying a common ground among the employees.
+Marcus suggests that the organisation find a starting point by identifying a common ground among the employees.
 "It's not necessary to have everyone on board in the early stages," he adds.
 "Build a first version, test the idea and use the success story to gain the momentum needed for the next step."

 The business isn't ready